NCAR/geocat-comp/.github/PULL_REQUEST_TEMPLATE.md

 - The summary should provide at least 1-2 sentences describing the pull request in detail (Why is this change required?
 What problem does it solve?) and link to any relevant issues.

+**PR Etiquette Reminders**
+- This PR should be listed as a draft PR until you are ready to request reviewers

+- After making changes in accordance with the reviews, re-request your reviewers

+- Do *not* mark conversations as resolved if you didn't start them

+- Do mark conversations as resolved *if you opened them* and are satified with the changes/discussion.

 If you need assistance with your PR, please let the GeoCAT team know by tagging us with @geocat.
 We can help if reviews are unclear, the recommended changes